Sparkling fish, murky methods: the global aquarium trade

 “Consumers often don’t know where their fish are coming from, and they don’t know how they are collected,” said Andrew Rhyne, a marine biology professor at Roger Williams University in Rhode Island.

-Small-scale collection and export of saltwater aquarium fish began in Sri Lanka in the 1930s and the trade has grown steadily since.
 Nearly 3 million homes in the U.S. keep saltwater fish as pets, according to a 2021-2022 American Pet Products Association survey.
+About 7.6 million saltwater fish are imported into the U.S. every year.
 (Freshwater aquariums are far more common because freshwater fish are generally cheaper and easier to breed and care for.)
-About 7.6 million saltwater fish are imported into the U.S. every year.

-For decades, a common fishing technique has involved cyanide, with dire consequences for fish and marine ecosystems.

 Cyanide fishing has been banned in countries such as Indonesia and the Philippines but enforcement of the law remains difficult, and experts say the practice continues.

 Part of the problem is geography, Reksodihardjo-Lilley explains.
 In the vast archipelago of Indonesia, there are about 34,000 miles (54,720 kilometers) of coastline across some 17,500 islands.
-That makes monitoring the first step of the tropical fish supply chain a task so gargantuan it is all but ignored.
+That makes monitoring the first step of the supply chain difficult.

-“We have been working at the national level, trying to push national government to give attention to ornamental fish in Indonesia, but it’s fallen on deaf ears,” she said.

-Indonesian officials counter that laws do exist that require exporters to meet quality, sustainability, traceability and animal welfare conditions.
-“We will arrest anyone who implements destructive fishing.
-There are punishments for it,” said Machmud, an official at Indonesia’s marine affairs and fisheries ministry, who uses only one name.

-Another obstacle to monitoring and regulating of the trade is the quick pace that the fish can move from one location to another, making it difficult to trace their origins.
+Another obstacle to monitoring and regulating of the trade is the quick pace that the fish can move between locations, making it difficult to trace their origins.

-At a fish export warehouse in Denpasar, thousands of fish a day can be delivered to the big industrial-style facility located off a main road in Bali’s largest city.
-Trucks and motorbikes arrive with white Styrofoam coolers crammed with plastic bags of fish from around the archipelago.
+At a fish export warehouse in Denpasar, Bali, thousands of fish a day can be delivered in white Styrofoam coolers crammed with plastic bags of fish from around the archipelago.
 The fish are swiftly unpacked, sorted into tanks or new plastic bags and given fresh sea water.
-Carcasses of ones that died in transit are tossed into a basket or onto the pavement, then later thrown in the trash.

-Some fish will remain in small rectangular tanks in the warehouse for weeks, while others are shipped out quickly in plastic bags in cardboard boxes, fulfilling orders from the U.S., Europe and elsewhere.
-According to data provided to The Associated Press by Indonesian government officials, the U.S. was the largest importer of saltwater aquarium fish from the country.

-But that’s designed to ensure no protected fish, such as the endangered Banggai Cardinal, are being imported.
+But that’s designed to ensure no protected fish are being imported.
 The process cannot determine if the fish were caught legally.

-A U.S. law known as the Lacey Act bans trafficking in fish, wildlife, or plants that were illegally taken, possessed, transported, or sold – according to the laws in the country of origin or sale.
-That means that any fish caught using cyanide in a country where it’s prohibited would be illegal to import or sell in the U.S.

-But that helps little when it’s impossible to tell how the fish was caught.
-For example, no test exists to provide accurate results on whether a fish has been caught with cyanide, said Rhyne, the Roger Williams marine biology expert.
+Any fish caught using cyanide in a country where it’s prohibited would be illegal to import or sell in the U.S., thanks to a law called the Lacey Act.
+But no test exists to provide accurate results on whether a fish has been caught with cyanide, said Rhyne, the Roger Williams marine biology expert.

 “The reality is that the Lacey Act isn’t used often because generally there’s no real record-keeping or way to enforce it,” said Rhyne.

-In the absence of rigorous national enforcement, conservation groups and local fishermen have have long been working to reduce cyanide fishing in places like Les, a well-known saltwater aquarium fishing town tucked between the mountains and ocean in northern Bali.
+In the absence of national enforcement, conservation groups and local fishermen have long been working to reduce cyanide fishing in places like Les, a saltwater aquarium fishing town in northern Bali.

 Partiana started catching fish – using cyanide -- shortly after elementary school, when his parents could no longer afford to pay for his education.
 Every catch would help provide a few dollars of income for his family.

 But over the years Partiana began to notice the reef was changing.
-“I saw the reef dying, turning black,” he said.
-“You could see there were less fish.”
+“You could see there were less fish," he said.

 Reksodihardjo-Lilley says it this type of local education and training that should be expanded to reduce harmful fishing.
 “People can see that they’re directly benefitting from the reefs being in good health.”